georuiz817/Gobbler/README.md

 ## Gobbler

 Hello and welcome to Gobbler!
 This was made for my final project with Flatiron School.
 Users can create a Thanksgiving dish.
 From there you can view everyones created dishes and like/view each individual dish.
 Recipes are optional and can be seen upon viewing a dish.
 Using React and Redux/Thunk for me personally was my favorite part of creating the project.
 Really being able to see the process of  action -> dispatch -> reducer -> state was a great learning expirence.
 A personal challenge of my during the project was updating the likes.
 We never learned the patch action when working with React/Redux so it was interesting to figure it out on my own and apply it to the project.
 Another thing I'd probably add down the road would be a delete function.
-Although that wouldn't fit into the public/non login porition of the site.
+Although that wouldn't fit into the public/non login theme of the site.
 It would be fun to implement.

 ## Prerequisites